West Caldwell Refusal to Submit to a Breath Test

 N.J.S.A.
 39:4-50.4a governs Refusal violations in New Jersey.
 As set forth by the statute, the main penalty for Refusal is loss of your driver’s license for between seven months and one year.
 The penalties are enhanced for repeat offenses: a second Refusal offense can net you driver’s license suspension lasting two years, while a third Refusal offense is punishable by a license suspension for 10 years.

 Additional Penalties for Driving While Intoxicated in Essex County

 In addition to losing your license for a Refusal conviction, you will probably also face separate charges for Driving While Intoxicated (DWI).
 This is because you may be charged with impaired driving based solely on the police officer’s observations.

 Speak with a Fairfield DUI Lawyer

 Whether you are facing DWI charges or Refusal charges, you need to contact an experienced DWI defense lawyer immediately.
-The drunk driving defense team at the Tormey Law Firm knows how to challenge the police officer’s probable cause to stop your vehicle in a Refusal case.
+The drunk driving defense team at our firm knows how to challenge the police officer’s probable cause to stop your vehicle in a Refusal case.
 Call us today at 201-654-3464, or fill out the online contact form to sit down with a member of our DWI litigation team and discuss your case at our Newark office.